openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

     - Take create volumn as an example `src/pages/storage/containers/Volume/actions/Create/index.jsx` :
       - This is a table with tab, default to show the first tab, when switching tab, data source will change
-      - Data is acquired by the front end paging, just directly configure the `datas`
+      - Data is acquired by the front end paging, just directly configure the `data`
       - Not multi selected
       - Configure selected label to `Image`